 For this reason, be sure to run your design by multiple people who have never seen it before for usability testing.

-Once you’ve figured out a layout for all your information, you should come up with an appropriate front cover and back cover for the menu or program.
+Once you’ve figured out a layout for all your information, you should come up with an appropriate front cover and back cover for your pamphlet, menu or program.
 The covers can be as simple or complex as you wish.
+It is however, important that your half-fold brochure covers are eye-catching to really draw in your audience.

 Simpler cover designs will come across as cleaner and classier, whereas covers that are filled with information may come across as loaded or busy.
 It may be essential for you to utilize the covers for listing your information if the inside fold isn’t enough to display the required information in a clean and concise manner.